 - Referring to an adult as a girl, hunk, doll, babe, or honey

-Sexual harassment also includes demanding sexual favors for positive treatment, including a job offer, a promotion, a grade, or another employment decision.
+The sexual harassment definition also includes demanding sexual favors for positive treatment, including a job offer, a promotion, a grade, or another employment decision.

 What Constitutes Sexual Harassment in the Workplace?